 TTA has formed a new project group to manage the M2M work.
 Example is that there are many hotspots and Femto cells, and the problem is how to manage them.
 Although there is information in individual networks, there is no co-related information among them.

-It is necessary to make plan to go beyond the discussion.
-It is worth of investigating whether work is needed and which does not duplicate existing work elsewhere.
-We need to find out whether some people are interested to investigate and someone is needed to lead the effort.
-While the work may make sense technically, we need to propose the appropriate changes to other networks.
+It is necessary to make plans to go beyond the discussion.
+It is worth investigating whether the work is needed and which does not duplicate existing work elsewhere.
+We need to find out whether industry is interested to standardize the work and someone is willing to lead the effort.
+While the work may make sense technically, we need to look into the implications to the overall networks.

 It is desirable to start with wireless network, but we should not be limited to wireless.